ALL STAR GAME: 1985 ARTIFICIAL TURF: ever since 1982

 During the 1990s, however, the Twins' fortunes began to decline, and attendance dropped as the novelty of indoor baseball wore off.
 In 1996 the Twins followed the example of other teams by closing off a large portion of the upper deck, hanging a big curtain with huge images of great Twins players from years past.
 This reduced the baseball capacity to less than 49,000.
 The Twins were becoming desperate to get state funding for a new baseball stadium, but the election of Jesse "The Body" Ventura to be governor in 1998 cast doubt on any subsidy.
 Franchise owner Carl Pohlad became so despondent that he offered to sell out his franchise as part of Bud Selig's contraction proposal in late 2001.
 After the Twins' future was secured, negotiations resumed, and after a series of hair-raising ultimatums and rejections, the Minnesota legislature finally passed the necessary funding measure in May 2006.
 The new stadium, Target Field, was virtually completed by the end of the 2009 season.
 This was when the Twins beat the Detroit Tigers in a tie-breaker game to take the American League Central Division title, making it to the postseason for the fifth time this decade.
 Attendance was 54,018, a record for baseball games in the Metrodome.
 (They lost to the Yankees in the ALCS.)

 The Minnesota Vikings, who went to the Super Bowl four times during the 1970s (losing each time), have not fared as well since they moved into the Metrodome.
 They have won a number of divisional titles, but only twice have they reached the NFC Championship game -- in 1998 and 2009 -- and both times they lost in overtime.
 Seating capacity for football games at the Metrodome is about 64,000.
-One of the goal lines coincides exactly with the right side foul line, from which we may deduce that the space beyond the two end zones is 13 or 14 feet, given that the distance to the left field corner is 343 feet.
-(343 - X = 330) The original outfield distances were one foot different, perhaps due to measurement error.
+One of the goal lines coincides exactly with the right side foul line, from which we may deduce that the space beyond the north end zone is 13 or 14 feet, given that the distance to the left field corner is 343 feet.
+(343 - X = 330) There is about eight feet more space beyond the south end zone.
+The original outfield distances were one foot different, perhaps due to measurement error.
 The Metrodome was also home to the NBA Minnesota Timberwolves during their inaugural season (1989-1990).
 In only two other stadiums did an NBA team share a home field with a major league baseball team: Skydome (Rogers Centre) and Kingdome.

 In May 2012, the Vikings finally succeeded in getting public funding to build a replacement for the Metrodome, to be located on the same site.
-The Vikings will play at the University of Minnesota's new TCF Stadium for the two years that construction of their new stadium will take.
+The Vikings played at the University of Minnesota's new TCF Stadium for two years during construction of their new home, U.S. Bank Stadium.
 One of the alternative stadium proposals was to tear out the entire eastern side of the Metrodome, extend it by about 150 feet toward the east, lower the field and rotate the gridiron by 90 degrees, while adding another level of skybox suites.

 For two years after the Twins left, the University of Minnesota Golden Gophers continued to play baseball in the warm confines of the Metrodome, while their new home was under construction.
 Siebert Field was completed in late 2012.
 It features aftificial turf ("Mondo Sports Turf"), and has a seating capacity of 1,420.